 Can Dashlane employees access my data?

-No Dashlane employees can see your logins or personal information because of our “zero-knowledge” security system.
-Anywhere we store your logins or personal information—including our servers—your data is “encrypted“ or locked using the best security system possible.
+No Dashlane employees can see your logins or personal information because of our “zero-knowledge” security approach.
+Anywhere we store your logins or personal information—including our servers—your data is encrypted using the best security system possible.

 The only way to see the data you store in Dashlane is to log in to your account using your Master Password on a device you approve.
 We don’t know your Master Password.
 Only you know your Master Password, so only you can see your data.